 Like most cartoonists, I started young, penning my first comic strip, "Orville," in the first grade.
 It featured the eponymous character and his dog Salty.
-None of the originals survive to this day, and this is as much of a blessing as a curse, since, this way, I can remember it being brilliantly witty rather than what it probably was a bunch of pointless drawings of the characters with their names emblazoned inflatedly above their heads, and that's it.
+None of the originals survive to this day, and this is probably a blessing, since, this way, I can remember it being brilliantly witty rather than what it probably was — a bunch of pointless drawings of the characters with their names emblazoned inflatedly above their heads.
 Somewhere around 3rd grade there was a cartoon about another funny-named kid and his horse, and in junior high I did a whole folder full of gag panels, which got lost when some other kids and I tried vainly to start a neighborhood newspaper.
 Due to a falling out, I never got my folder back from the guy who was to be our publisher (i. e., whose dad had a copier at work).